angrykoala/node-wizardry-book/basic-topics/introduction-to-js-and-es6.md

 Js doesn't implement `interfaces`, it doesn't make sense in a language as dynamic as js.
 Multiple inheritance is not allowed, so a class can only inherit from one single parent, though the parent may inherit from a third class.

 There aren't abstract classes either.
-You can emulate them by throwing errors in the constructor, but usually is better to use normal classes instead:
+You can emulate them by throwing errors in the constructor, but is usually better to simply use normal classes instead:

 ```js
 class BigMonster{